SillyTavern/SillyTavern/readme.md

 * Editing any messages
 * More longer messages from characters
 * Choosing atmospheric backgrounds
-* Creating and easy chosing preset settings
+* Creating and easy choosing preset settings

 ## How to install
 ### In Detail: